Tag: bristol

 7. Zach Donahue, IF/P, Vernon Orioles

-GHTBL Tops CTL 4-1 at Muzzy Field
+GHTBL All-Stars Top CTL 4-1 at Muzzy Field

-The GHTBL All Stars shined bright on Monday night, defeating the Connecticut Twilight League All Stars 4-1 in 9 innings.
+The GHTBL All-Stars shined bright on Monday night, defeating the Connecticut Twilight League All Stars 4-1 in 9 innings.
 Even though the game was tied 1-1 until the top of the ninth inning, the GHTBL boys of summer eventually claimed victory.

 Chris Anselmo (Clippers) drove in the game winning run after Tyler Pina (People’s) was hit by a pitch and stole a base.
 Then Jeff Criscuolo (Clippers) hit a booming triple off the right field wall scoring Anselmo.
 Thad Zentek (People’s) had an RBI plating Criscuolo.